 Whether you opt to attend an Anchorage nursing school or a nursing program in another part of Alaska, you may discover that bridge programs provide additional options.
 Bridge programs make the most of the education you’ve already completed, making it easier for you to work toward a degree in less time.

-If you are a licensed practical nurse or a registered nurse, you may want to complete your BSN.
-LPN to BSN programs often last just two to three years, allowing you to meet general education course requirements and clinical requirements.
+If you are a licensed practical nurse, you can advance your education with online LPN-RN and LPN-BSN programs.
+If you’re already an RN eager to complete your BSN, such programs typically last just two to three years, allowing you to meet general education course requirements and clinical requirements.
 RN to BSN and RN to MSN programs tend to have work experience requirements.
 With the right amount of nursing experience, you may skip some clinical hours and attend one of the best Alaska nursing schools online.
 Moving from an RN to a BSN degree may take 18 months, while an RN to MSN program may last 24 to 36 months.

 Other options are designed for students with non-nursing degrees.
 These options transfer your general education credits to a BSN or MSN degree, reducing the amount of time you spend becoming a BSN-level nurse.
 Accelerated BSN programs often last 12 to 18 months.
 Accelerated MSN programs typically have a duration of 24 to 30 months.